dask/dask-blog/_posts/2021-07-07-high-level-graphs.md

 1. Merged PR by Genevieve Buckley: [A HighLevelGraph abstract layer for map_overlap #7595](https://github.com/dask/dask/pull/7595)

-This PR defers much of the computation involved in creating the Dask task graph, but does not eliminate it.
-Further optimization is needed.
+This PR defers much of the computation involved in creating the Dask task graph, but does not does not reduce the total end-to-end computation time.
+Further optimization is therefore required.

 ### Ongoing work